MystenLabs/sui/doc/src/learn/about-sui.md

 Move smart contracts power Sui applications.
 Move is a programming language initially developed at Facebook for writing safe smart contracts.
 It is a platform-agnostic language that enables shared libraries, tooling, and developer communities across blockchains.

-Move's design prevents issues such as [reentrancy](https://en.wikipedia.org/wiki/Reentrancy_(computing)) vulnerabilities, [poison tokens](https://www.theblockcrypto.com/post/112339/creative-attacker-steals-76000-in-rune-by-giving-out-free-tokens)), and [spoofed token approvals](https://www.theverge.com/2022/2/20/22943228/opensea-phishing-hack-smart-contract-bug-stolen-nft)) that attackers have leveraged to steal millions on other platforms.
+Move's design prevents issues such as [reentrancy vulnerabilities](https://en.wikipedia.org/wiki/Reentrancy_(computing)), [poison tokens](https://www.theblockcrypto.com/post/112339/creative-attacker-steals-76000-in-rune-by-giving-out-free-tokens), and [spoofed token approvals](https://www.theverge.com/2022/2/20/22943228/opensea-phishing-hack-smart-contract-bug-stolen-nft) that attackers have leveraged to steal millions on other platforms.
 Its emphasis on safety and expressivity makes it easier for developers to transition from web2 to web3 without understanding the intricacies of the underlying infrastructure.

 We are confident that Move is well-positioned to become the de-facto execution environment not only for Sui but for every next-generation smart contract platform.